 - Toggle yourself to On Duty

 If you click Decline or simply miss the call, you'll automatically be switched to Off Duty.
-We'll alert you via pop-up, giving you the option to either stay on Off Duty mode or switch back to On Duty.
+We'll alert you via pop-up and a push notification, giving you the option to either stay on Off Duty mode or switch back to On Duty.

 Post Wrap-Up Time